translatettip/TTIP/fr/doc11.md

 connection with developing or reviewing an SPS regulation, shall, upon request, discuss with the other Party in a timely manner any matters the other Party raises in its comments related to the risk assessment, including possible alternatives to achieve the Party's appropriate level of protection.

 4. At the time a Party makes a risk assessment available for public comment, it shall include the following explanations:
-(a) how the assessment is appropriate to the circumstances of the particular risk at issue and takes into account relevant scientific evidence, including quantitative or qualitative data and information;
+  1. how the assessment is appropriate to the circumstances of the particular risk at issue and takes into account relevant scientific evidence, including quantitative or qualitative data and information;
-(b) how, if at all, the assessment takes into account the relevant international standards, guidelines, and recommendations concerning the risks at issue; and 2 [US: This Article shall not apply with respect to any SPS measure that conforms to international standards, guidelines, or recommendations.]
+  2. how, if at all, the assessment takes into account the relevant international standards, guidelines, and recommendations concerning the risks at issue; and
-3 [US: {Note: Specific exceptional circumstances to be discussed}] 5
-Note: additional provisions aimed at improving the use of science in SPS decision-making to be considered.
-RESTREINT EU/EU RESTRICTED
-(c) how the assessment takes into account any risk assessment techniques developed by the relevant international organizations.
+  3. how the assessment takes into account any risk assessment techniques developed by the relevant international organizations.
 5. When issuing or submitting any final administrative decision for an SPS regulation, the Party shall make publicly available on the Internet an explanation of:
-(a) the relationship between the regulation and the scientific evidence and technical information, including any risk assessment and any other analyses or information the regulatory authority considered in preparing the regulation, as well as how the specific requirements set out in the regulation address the risks the regulation seeks to address;
+  1. the relationship between the regulation and the scientific evidence and technical information, including any risk assessment and any other analyses or information the regulatory authority considered in preparing the regulation, as well as how the specific requirements set out in the regulation address the risks the regulation seeks to address;
-(b) any alternative identified through public comments, including by a Party, as significantly less restrictive to trade; and
+  2. any alternative identified through public comments, including by a Party, as significantly less restrictive to trade; and
-(i) whether any of those alternatives are significantly less restrictive to trade;
+    1. whether any of those alternatives are significantly less restrictive to trade;
-(ii) whether such alternatives were able to achieve the Party's appropriate level of protection or were technically or economically feasible; and (iii) its reasons for selecting the measure set out in the final administrative decision.
+    2. whether such alternatives were able to achieve the Party's appropriate level of protection or were technically or economically feasible; and
+    3. its reasons for selecting the measure set out in the final administrative decision.

 6. Where a regulatory authority of a Party submits a proposal for an SPS measure for approval by a committee comprising national representatives and:
-(a) the committee rejects or modifies the proposal; or (b) the regulatory authority of a Party modifies the proposal in response to feedback, including any rejection, from the committee each member of the committee or the regulatory authority of the Party, as the case might be, shall make publicly available an explanation of the basis for rejecting or modifying the proposal, including the extent to which it is supported by relevant scientific evidence and technical information and analysis, including any risk assessment.
+  1. the committee rejects or modifies the proposal; or
+  2. the regulatory authority of a Party modifies the proposal in response to feedback, including any rejection, from the committee

+each member of the committee or the regulatory authority of the Party, as the case might be, shall make publicly available an explanation of the basis for rejecting or modifying the proposal, including the extent to which it is supported by relevant scientific evidence and technical information and analysis, including any risk assessment.

 7. Each Party that provisionally adopts an SPS measure pursuant to Article 5.7 of the SPS Agreement that affects trade between Parties shall, upon request, explain:
-(a) to the extent possible, any alternatives significantly less restrictive to trade it considered and why it considered that any such alternatives do not achieve the Party's appropriate level of protection or are not technically or economically feasible;
+  1. to the extent possible, any alternatives significantly less restrictive to trade it considered and why it considered that any such alternatives do not achieve the Party's appropriate level of protection or are not technically or economically feasible;
-(b) its view on any comments and information submitted by the other Party;
+  2. its view on any comments and information submitted by the other Party;
-(c) the additional information it believes [US: This Article shall not apply with respect to any SPS measure that conforms to international standards, guidelines, or recommendations necessary for a more objective assessment of risk and plans for obtaining such information;
+  3. the additional information it believes [US: This Article shall not apply with respect to any SPS measure that conforms to international standards, guidelines, or recommendations necessary for a more objective assessment of risk and plans for obtaining such information; and
-and
-6
-RESTREINT EU/EU RESTRICTED
-(d) under what circumstances, and if possible when, it will review whether to maintain or modify the measure.]
+  4. under what circumstances, and if possible when, it will review whether to maintain or modify the measure.]

+[2] [US: This Article shall not apply with respect to any SPS measure that conforms to international standards, guidelines, or recommendations.]
+[3] [US: {Note: Specific exceptional circumstances to be discussed}]

-Article X.6: Adaption to Regional [US: Pest or Disease] Conditions [EU: Animals, animal products and animal by-products] [EU: 1.
+### Article X.6: Adaption to Regional [US: Pest or Disease] Conditions

+[EU: Animals, animal products and animal by-products]

+[EU: 1.
 The Parties recognize the principle of zoning which they agree to apply in their trade.]

 [EU: 6.
 The Parties also recognize the concept of compartmentalization and agree to cooperate on this matter.]

 [US: 1.
 Each Party recognizes that adaption of SPS measures to regional pest or disease conditions can facilitate trade.
-Each Party shall provide that such adaption may be made on the basis of an area or zone, place of production, or subpopulation. {not limited to animal products}] [EU: 2.
+Each Party shall provide that such adaption may be made on the basis of an area or zone, place of production, or subpopulation. {not limited to animal products}]

+[EU: 2.
 The importing Party shall recognize the health status of zones as determined by the exporting Party, with respect to the animal and aquaculture diseases specified in {Annex II}.

 3. Without prejudice to Article X.18 {Emergency measures}, the importing Party shall recognize zoning decisions taken by the exporting Party in accordance with the criteria set out in Annex III where an area is affected by one or more of the diseases listed in {Annex II}.]

 [US: 2.
 The competent authorities of each Party shall work together to establish the risk management measures that would apply to trade between the Parties in the event either Party has made any change with respect to disease or pest status of a demarcation in its territory. {not limited to animal products}

-3. Each Party shall normally recognize the demarcations of the other Party located in the other Party's territory. {not limited to animal products}] [EU: 4.
+3. Each Party shall normally recognize the demarcations of the other Party located in the other Party's territory. {not limited to animal products}]

+[EU: 4.
 The exporting Party shall, if requested by the importing Party, provide full explanation and supporting data for the determinations and decisions covered by this Article and may request technical consultations in accordance with Article 15 {Technical Consultation}.
 The importing